 In addition, SUNY Oswego partners with two pre-university programs:

 First Year, Transfer, and Graduate Students

 First year students must submit their SUNY or Common Application, official transcripts, and proof of English proficiency as part of their application for admittance to SUNY Oswego.
-A minimum English proficiency score of either 71 iBT TOEFL or 6.0 IELTS is required if the student’s native language is not English.
+A minimum English proficiency score of either 72 iBT TOEFL or 6.0 IELTS is required if the student’s native language is not English.
 Exceptions may be made for students who attended secondary school entirely in English.
+Other English language programs and exams may be accepted as well.
 All applicants must have the equivalent of a U.S. high school diploma with a minimum grade point average (GPA) equivalent to 2.5 on a U.S. 4.0 grading scale.
 Learn more and apply now.

 For graduate students, a minimum TOEFL score of 79 is required for admittance to the university; however, the MBA programs require 83.
-The minimum grade for IELTS is 6.5.
-Students scoring below this level will need intensive English preparation prior to admission.
+The minimum grade for IELTS is 6.5 for admittance into all graduate programs.
 Two letters of recommendation are also required as part of the application process.
 Learn more about applying to Oswego as a graduate student.

-*Tuition for the MBA graduate program is slightly higher, at: $21,047
+- *Tuition and fees for the MBA graduate program are slightly higher at: $19,868 per year

 Graduate assistantship opportunities are available for all matriculated graduate students.